 As you probably guessed, descending triangles are the exact opposite of ascending triangles (we knew you were smart!).

-In descending triangle chart patterns, there is a string of lower highs which forms the upper line.
+In descending triangle chart patterns, there is a string of lower highs that forms the upper line.
 The lower line is a support level in which the price cannot seem to break.

 However, in some cases, the support line will be too strong, and the price will bounce off of it and make a strong move up.